agemooij/riak-scala-client/README.md

 A first public release to the Sonatype/Central repositories is scheduled for February 2013.

-This project was started in December 2012 out of frustration about the ack of non-blocking Scala (or Java) client libraries for [Riak].
-It is still under construction.
+This project was started in December 2012 out of frustration about the (then) lack of non-blocking Scala (or Java) client libraries for [Riak].

 So far, the following Riak (http) API features are supported: